Anteater: Interactive Visualization of Program Execution Values in Context: Introduction

-In response, we present \oursystem{}, a system for debugging and understanding programs designed with principles of interactive visualization as a driving concern.
-In taking a visualization-first approach, \oursystem{} provides more informative overviews of a program's behavior while supporting interaction to dig deeper into the details of the execution. \oursystem{} aims to reduce the effort required from a user by 1) automatically instrumenting programs to collect the values they want to inspect and 2) allowing them to browse values of interest easily throughout the entire executing, without resorting to a step-through debugger.
+In response to these questions, we present \oursystem{}, a system for debugging and understanding programs designed with principles of interactive visualization as a driving concern.
+We applied the framework for visual design as described by Munzner~\cite{munzner2014visualization} to create a debugging system from a visualization perspective.
+Fig.1 gives an overview of how \oursystem{} compares to standard debugging practices.
+In taking a visualization-first approach, \oursystem{} provides more informative overviews of a program's behavior while supporting interaction to dig deeper into the details of the execution.
+Rather than showing the whole state at a single step in time, it shows a single variable over the entirety of the execution. \oursystem{} aims to reduce the effort required from a user by 1) automatically instrumenting programs to collect the values they want to inspect and 2) allowing them to browse values of interest easily throughout the entire execution, without resorting to a step-through debugger.

+If Programmer Patty had been using \oursystem{}, she could have easily set \oursystem{} to track the value she believed to be raising issues along with any other values that she believed to be potential roots of causation. \oursystem{} would then trace her program and provide her with visualizations to help her identify the iterations where the value was incorrect.
+Patty could then filter down the execution tree to those iterations and inspect the rest of the values she tracked.
+With \oursystem{}, Patty completes all of her debugging in one place using only a few interactions and requiring no manual instrumentation.

-We present a prototype implementation in Python that traces a Python program to capture not only the execution structure but also values of interest in context of the execution. \oursystem{} then presents this trace to the user through interactive visualizations.
-In summary, this paper contributes (i) a goals-and-tasks analysis~\cite{lam2018bridging} of the typical practice of program debugging, (ii) a description and prototype implementation of \oursystem{} in Python, aimed at providing first-class interactive-visualization support to program debugging and understanding, (iii) a paired analytics evaluation of the prototype and its analysis, and (iv) case studies of real-world programs that show how our system compares to existing approaches.
+In this paper, we present a prototype implementation in Python that traces a Python program to capture not only the execution structure but also values of interest in context of the execution. \oursystem{} then presents this trace to the user through interactive visualizations.
+Fig.~\ref{fig:fibOverview} presents an overview of the visualizations provided by \oursystem{}.
+In summary, this paper contributes (i) a goals-and-tasks analysis~\cite{lam2018bridging} of the typical practice of program debugging, (ii) a description and prototype implementation of \oursystem{} in Python, aimed at providing interactive-visualization support to program debugging and understanding, (iii) a paired analytics evaluation of the prototype and its analysis, (iv) a comparative evaluation of \oursystem{} and a traditional IDE debugger, and (iv) usage scenarios of real-world programs that show how our system compares to existing approaches.